wellcomecollection/docs/rfcs/055-prismic-api/README.md

-# RFC 055: Prismic API
+# RFC 055: Content API

 This RFC outlines a new set of API endpoints which will allow wellcomecollection.org users to search and filter content which is stored in Prismic.